 #4 might be the most common (and one of the most dangerous) habits on the list…

-4. Giving Each Other Your “Leftovers”
+4. Giving Each Other Your “Leftovers” Can Lead to Divorce.

 Some couples have what I call a “cable company marriage.”
 Have you ever noticed how Cable TV companies seem to give you their very best deals and service at the beginning of the relationship but then after the “introductory period” ends, they give you as little as possible to still keep you around?
 Some married couples were great at giving their best at the beginning of the relationship, but as time goes on, they start giving the leftovers.
 Strive to keep giving your best to each other.
 Grow deeper in your love, your respect and your friendship through all the seasons of marriage.